RotherOSS/doc-otobo-user/content/chat.rst

 ====

 .. warning::
     This feature will be included in one of the next OTOBO releases.
-If you need it beforehand, please contact sales@otrs.ch, we will find a solution.
+If you need it beforehand, please contact sales@otobo.de, we will find a solution.

 .. seealso::